lisardop/GSoC2021/README.md

 Again, in our home directory (for me: /var/www/html/aztecglyphs/)

-- Creat a virtual environment
+- Create a virtual environment

 ~~~
 python3 -m venv env